 \begin{remark} The relative locally analytic condition can be considered as a ``smallness'' condition on the sheaf $\s{F}$ in the sense of Faltings \cite{FaltingsSimpsonI}.
-Examples of ON relative locally analytic $\widehat{\s{O}}_X$-modules are $\widehat{\s{O}}_X$-vector bundles, this can be deduce from $v$-descent of vector bundles on perfectoid spaces \cite[Lemma 17.1.8]{ScholzeWeinspadicgeometry}.
+Examples of relative locally analytic ON $\widehat{\s{O}}_X$-modules are $\widehat{\s{O}}_X$-vector bundles, this can be deduced from $v$-descent of vector bundles on perfectoid spaces \cite[Lemma 17.1.8]{ScholzeWeinspadicgeometry}.
 See Example \ref{ExampleRelativeLocAnRep} down below. \end{remark}